Brothers (2026 TV series)

-Brothers is an upcoming American comedy television series created by David West Read.
+Brothers is an American comedy television series created by Matthew McConaughey & Woody Harrelson, Lee Eisenberg, and David West Read.
+The series premiered on September 23, 2026.

 Premise

-Chronicles a fictional version of the lives of Matthew McConaughey and Woody Harrelson, whose strong friendship is put to the test when they decide to live together with their families at McConaughey's Texas ranch.
+Chronicles a fictional version of the lives of Matthew McConaughey and Woody Harrelson, whose strong friendship is put to the test when they decide to live together with their families at McConaughey's Texas ranch after Harrelson's daughter's wedding falls apart.
+While at the ranch, McConaughey and Harrelson uncover a family secret that the two might be brothers.